Beach Hazards Statement issued for La Porte by NWS - NewsBreak

 Beach Hazards Statement issued for La Porte by NWS

-Effective: 2021-09-06 04:32:00 EDT Expires: 2021-09-06 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
+Effective: 2021-09-05 15:55:00 EDT Expires: 2021-09-06 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
 Do not venture out on piers.
-Target Area: La Porte BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH THIS EVENING * WHAT...High wave action, strong currents, and dangerous swimming conditions expected.
-Waves of 2 to 5 feet are expected today.
+Target Area: La Porte BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH MONDAY EVENING * WHAT...High wave action, strong currents, and dangerous swimming conditions expected.
+Waves of 2 to 5 feet are expected through Labor Day.
 Wave periods of 5 to 6 seconds will enhance current development, even during times of lower wave heights.
 Those visiting the beaches should plan to stay out of the water. * WHERE...In Indiana, La Porte county.
 In Michigan, Berrien county. * WHEN...From 1 AM EDT /midnight CDT/ Sunday through Monday evening. * IMPACTS...Strong currents can pull swimmers into deeper water and high waves can sweep people off piers.alerts.weather.gov

 Comments / 0